Menu

 How Do I Get Rid of Fluid Bumps on My Piercing?

 Visit your piercer; sometimes it is necessary to change the length of the bar.
 Use a saline solution spray like Neilmed Piercing Aftercare Spray and consult your piercer for the recommended frequency and duration of use.
+Don't sleep on your piercing or use a piercing pillow.

 Choose your language